 How Many Châteaux of Loire Valley Can You See In One Day?

 We saw four out of five planned on our day trip from Paris.
-The reason we didn't see the firth one is because the forth one with its ga...
+The reason we didn't see the fourth one is because the fourth one with its ...

 We saw four out of five planned on our day trip from Paris.
-The reason we didn't see the firth one is because the forth one with its garden and adjacent forest turned out to be so beautiful and serene, we didn't want to leave and stayed until the sunset.
-The valley, nestled at the Loire River and its tributaries, offers over 80 castles (châteaux in French), 42 of them make up the UNESCO World Heritage Site.
+The reason we didn't see the fourth one is because the fourth one with its garden and the adjacent forest turned out to be so beautiful and serene, that we didn't want to leave and stayed until sunset.
+The valley, nestled at the Loire River and its tributaries, offers over 80 castles (châteaux in French), 42 of which make up the UNESCO World Heritage Site.
 When you'll be planning a similar trip to the valley, I bet your biggest challenge will be which ones you pick to see.

 But I'm almost certain that you can't go wrong no matter which ones you choose.
 Hopefully, the selection below will help you make a decision.